taikoxyz/taiko-mono/packages/protocol/DESIGN.md

     -   If the txList is invalid or at least one of its transactions is invalid, no L2 block will be produced;
     -   Otherwise, a L2 block with qualified transactions will be produced(all valid but unquanlifed transactions dropped).
 The worst-case scenario is that an empty block is produced.

-We choose option 2 to maximize the change that a transaction makes into the L2 chain.
+We choose option 2 to maximize the chance that a transaction makes into the L2 chain.

 ### False Proving a txList